jcubic/json-rpc/README.md

 });
 ```

-if you prefer to use promises uou can use option `promisify: true`
+if you prefer to use promises, you can use option `promisify: true`:

 ```javascript
 rpc({